dwitiyabana/hello-world/README.md

 # hello-world
-this is my first code on git
+this is my first repository.
+btw, im dwitiya bana.